 In the early 2000s, Jones and STORM were active in the anti-Iraq War demonstrations organized by International ANSWER, a front group for the Marxist-Leninist Workers World Party.
 STORM also had ties to the South African Communist Party and it revered Amilcar Cabral, the late Marxist revolutionary leader (of Guinea-Bissau and the Cape Verde Islands) who lauded Lenin as “the greatest champion of the national liberation of the peoples.”
 (In 2006 Van Jones would name his own newborn son “Cabral” -- in Amilcar Cabral’s honor.)

 During his tenure with STORM, Jones collaborated on numerous projects (including antiwar demonstrations) with local activist Elizabeth “Betita” Martinez, who served as a “mentor” for members of the Ella Baker Center.
-Martinez was a longtime Maoist who went on to join the Committees of Correspondence for Democracy and Socialism (CCDS), a Communist Party USA splinter group, in the early 1990s.
+Martinez was a longtime Maoist who in the early 1990s went on to join the Committees of Correspondence for Democracy and Socialism (CCDS), a Communist Party USA splinter group with which Jones has had a longtime close relationship.
 To this day, Martinez continues to sit on the CCDS advisory board alongside such luminaries as Angela Davis, Timuel Black (who served on Barack Obama’s 2004 Senate campaign committee), and Pete Seeger.
 Martinez is also a board member of the Movement for a Democratic Society, the parent organization of Progressives for Obama.
 Martinez and Van Jones together attended a “Challenging White Supremacy” workshop which advanced the theme that “all too often, the unconscious racism of white activists stands in the way of any effective, worthwhile collaboration” with blacks.

 In 2002, Jones was a keynote speaker at a Berkeley, California rally to mark the national launch of Not In Our Name, a Maoist anti-war group founded by Revolutionary Communist Party member C. Clark Kissinger.